-18.104.22.168 INITIAL LICENSE PERIOD: The applicant who has met all the requirements for licensure shall be issued an initial license for a period of up to two years, depending on when in the renewal cycle the initial license is issued, in order to schedule the license to renew on October 31.
+188.8.131.52 INITIAL LICENSE PERIOD: Initial licenses, including initial licenses issued to applicants for expedited licensure by credentials, shall be issued for a period of up to two years, depending on when in the renewal cycle the initial license is issued, in order to schedule the license to renew on October 31.

 B. After the license is renewed the first time, the license will be scheduled into a biennial cycle and will be renewed every two years.